Bashi-Bazouk (Jean-Léon Gérôme)

-Bashi-Bazouk (possibly titled Bachi-Bouzouk nègre) is a painting by French artist Jean-Léon Gérôme.
-Done in oil on canvas, the painting depicts a Bashi-bazouk, an irregular soldier of the Ottoman Empire.
-The painting is currently on display at the Metropolitan Museum of Art.
+Bashi-Bazouk (possibly titled Bachi-Bouzouk nègre) is an oil on canvas painting by French artist Jean-Léon Gérôme, from 1869.
+It depicts a Bashi-bazouk, who was an irregular soldier of the Ottoman Empire.
+The painting is on display at the Metropolitan Museum of Art, in New York.

 Description

 Painted by Jean-Léon Gérôme between 1868 and 1869, the painting depicts a dark-skinned model dressed as a Bashi-bazouk, a levy of irregular Ottoman soldiers infamous for their brutality, looting, and lack of discipline.
 Gérôme acquired the garb seen in the painting during a trip to the near east in 1868.
 The haphazard and mixed textiles the model is dressed in is reminiscent of the Bashi-bazouks, as the soldiers were traditionally unpaid and did not adopt a standardized uniform, resulting in the soldiers wearing whatever they could acquire on a march.
 This a key point of the painting, as the brutal reputation of a Bashi-bazouk is contrasted by the silk tunic, quality clothes, and noble bearing of the subject.
+The fact that the portraitist is actually a model also adds to the artificiality of the painting.